cinemagoer/cinemagoer/docs/usage/movie.rst

 effects, sound mix, special effects companies, miscellaneous companies, distributors.

-Converting a title to its "Title, The" canonical format, IMDbPY makes some assumptions about what is an article and what isn't, and this could lead to some wrong canonical titles.
+Converting a title to its "Title, The" canonical format, Cinemagoer makes some assumptions about what is an article and what isn't, and this could lead to some wrong canonical titles.
 For more information on this subject, see the "ARTICLES IN TITLES" section of the README.locale file.